 All motorized craft 26 feet and over are required to carry one B-II or two B-I fire extinguishers.
-All motorized craft under 26 feet and craft with a stow-away motor are required to carry one B-I or one B-II fire extinguisher.
+All motorized craft under 26 feet are required to carry one B-II or one B-II fire extinguisher.

-• Guide Materials
+Guide Materials